lcpz/DCOPSovler/README.md

-# DCOPSovlerAlgrithoms
+# JDCOP

-A java library to simulate DCOPs algorithm with some algorithms.
+A java library to simulate DCOP algorithms.